 Principle 6: Effectiveness and Efficiency

 Many organisations can become consumed with achieving efficiency in their processes.
 However, the efficiency of processes is redundant if they do not contribute to the strategic objectives of the organisation.
-This focus renders governance into a mere cost-saving technique rather than a strategic function.
+When an organisation has this focus, governance serves cost-saving function rather than a strategic function.

 So, consider this principle for good governance with nuance.
 Efficiency is only wonderful when it does not jeopardise the effectiveness of an organisation’s processes.